kalxas/rasdaman/doc/main/02_inst-guide.rst

 "rasguest" / password "rasguest" by default (i.e., when no user and password are explicitly set by the application).
-In the distribution configuration, this user is defined to have read-only access to the databases - in plain words,
+In the distribution configuration, this user is defined to have read-only access to the databases, so that users can access but not manipulate databases without authentication.

-*  According to the default configuration,

-*  users can access,

-*  but not manipulate databases

-*  without authentication.

 Therefore, the administrator is strongly urged to adapt authentication settings to the local security policy before switching databases online.